-In this section we shall prove Theorem 1.16.
-The proof uses a result of Schrijver [28], a strengthening of a theorem of Lovász:
+In this section we shall prove Theorem 1.8.
+The proof uses a result of Schrijver [25], which is a strengthening of a theorem of Lovász:

-Theorem 3.1 (Schrijver [28]).
+Theorem 3.1 (Schrijver [25]).
 For integers k, n satisfying n > 2k let K = K(n, k) denote the graph whose vertices are all independent sets of size k in a cycle C of length n, where two such vertices are adjacent iff the corresponding sets are disjoint.
 Then the chromatic number of K is n - 2k + 2.